 MAKE A GIFT

 We are particularly grateful to donors who choose to make a regular gift.
 When a child starts their education with us, we commit to supporting them throughout their school years.
 By making a regular gift, you know you are helping a child as they grow up and fulfil their potential.
+Please note, to make a regular gift you must have a UK bank account.

 Based on 2022/23 fees, the cost of providing fourteen fully funded 110% boarding bursary places is £524k per year.